 TP53 mutations are common in HCC, particularly in HBV-associated and aflatoxin-associated

 tumors.
-Loss of p53 function removes a critical checkpoint, allowing survival of cells
+Loss of p53 function removes a critical checkpoint, allowing survival

 with DNA damage and promoting genomic instability.